Zenimax: stop rushing Bethesda Game Studios, employ more staff and stop streamlining games

 There's "kid in a fridge".
 Previous Fallout games have established that ghouls need food and water, and this tiny quest completely ignored that.
 That's what happens when devs write random ideas on napkins.

-Most of the quests in the game are lazy too, and did too little to expand on the rich lore of the series.
-There's also the issue that there were far too few proper quests.
+Most of the quests in the game are lazy, they did too little to expand on the rich lore of the series.
+There's also the issue that there were far too few proper scripted quests.

 "Radiant" quests are not an acceptable substitute.

 Not to mention that a lot of Bethesda's quests are fetch and kill quests (yes I'm talking about Skyrim too).
 Bethesda's games more and more lack depth.

 Fallout and Elder Scrolls games should always be packed with well written quests, have expansive dialog fully available (but optional), and heavily focused on player choice.
-There should be extra solutions and dialog and options, that can be unlocked through skill checks, optional steps, exploartion and conversation.
+There should be extra solutions, dialog and options that can be unlocked through skill checks, optional steps, exploartion and conversation.

 Perks, dialog, weapons, legendary items - the dumbing down so as to appeal to the lowest common denominator is not the way to go.
 Instead, what should have been done is tweaking the original systems to make them easier for people to understand.
 With ESO (yeah, I know that's Zenimax, not Bethesda) the One Tamriel update is another example of this.
 You should allow people to choose whether they play the world scaled to them, or if everything should be leveled so you have to train up to advance.